-Applicants for this course should have achieved a UK High II.i Honours Degree or its international equivalent.
-All applications are considered as they are received (rolling admissions).
+Applicants for this course should have achieved a UK High 2:1 Honours Degree.

 Months of entry

-The MPhil programme in Scientific Computing is a full-time 12-month course which aims to provide education of the highest quality at Master’s level.
-Covering topics of high-performance scientific computing and advanced numerical methods and techniques, it produces graduates with rigorous research and analytical skills, who are well-equipped to proceed to doctoral research or directly into employment in industry, the professions, and the public service.
+The MPhil programme in Scientific Computing is based in the Department of Physics and is a full-time 12-month course which aims to provide education of the highest quality at master’s level.
+Covering topics of high-performance scientific computing and advanced numerical methods and techniques, it produces graduates with rigorous research and analytical skills, who are well equipped to proceed to doctoral research or directly into employment in industry, the professions, and public service.
 It also provides training for the academic researchers and teachers of the future, encouraging the pursuit of research in computational methods for science and technology disciplines, thus being an important gateway for entering PhD programmes containing a substantial component of computational modelling.

 Course contact details